DavidJCobb/DovahKit/TODO/Sustain Phase 1/use info flags.md

 * ECZN (Encounter Zone)
   * **ECZN/DATA+0x04 (Location):** To optimize gathering a Location's contents.[^location-gather]
 * LCTN (Location)
   * **LCTN/PNAM (Parent):** For rapidly querying location hierarchies, and checking if some location is inside of some other location.
+This would also make it easier to show a tree of locations in the Object Window.
 * NPC_ (ActorBase)
   * **NPC_/TPLT (Template Form):** For rapidly gathering all template actors that influence the contents of a templated actor.
 Templating can be daisy-chained, and different properties can be inherited by each successive actor, so you may need to consult several templates to determine the final properties of some templated actor.
 * REFR (ObjectReference)